GluuFederation/docs-oxd-prod/3.1.1/sources/framework/net/index.md

     - Login URL: https://client.example.com:portno
     - UMA URL: https://client.example.com:portno/uma

 - The input values used during Setup Client are stored in a configuration file (oxd_config.json).
-Therefore, the configuration file needs to be writable by the Client application.
+Therefore, the configuration file needs to be writable by the client application.